dtolb/v2-messaging/concepts/numberOrderingSummary.md

 {% endextendmethod %}

-## Deactivating a Phone Number {#deactivate-phone-number}
+## Disconnecting a Phone Number {#disconnect-phone-number}

-Deactivating (or disconnecting) a phone number leaves it in all applicable inventories, but makes it available for activation with a new subscriber.
+Disconnecting a phone number leaves it in all applicable inventories, but makes it available for activation with a new subscriber.

 ### Base URL
 <code class="post">POST</code>`https://dashboard.bandwidth.com/api/accounts/{{accountId}}/disconnects`